-Terrific Women in Giving – TWIGs, the auxiliary of Dayton Children’s, was founded in 1965.
-TWIG chapters have played an important role in helping Dayton Children’s provide quality care for children throughout the region.
-Today, Dayton Children’s is supported by 20 TWIG chapters that total over 350 members.
+Terrific Women in Giving – TWIGs, the auxiliary of Dayton Children’s Hospital, was founded in 1965.
+TWIG branches have played an important role in helping Dayton Children’s Hospital provide quality care for children throughout the region.
+Today, Dayton Children’s Hospital is supported by 17 TWIG chapters that total over 258 members.
 TWIG members, known as “TWIGs”, include daughters, mothers, grandmothers and teenagers.

-Each TWIG group hosts fundraising events throughout the year and provide numerous in-service volunteer hours at Dayton Children’s.
-Since 1965, TWIGs have raised over $9 million for Children’s.
+Each TWIG group hosts fundraising events throughout the year and provide numerous in-service volunteer hours at Dayton Children’s Hospital.
+Since 1965, TWIGs have raised over $11 million for Dayton Children’s Hospital.

 – Maureen Beach, mother of past ambassador Colin Beach